Your cold email tool tells you the email was opened. Maybe even that the link was clicked.

 Treating every click as intent — A 3-second bounce is not intent.
 A bot scan is not intent.
 Only follow up on sustained, multi-page engagement or return visits.

-One thing to watch for: bot detection.
+One thing to watch for: not all document tracking tools filter bot traffic.
 If your prospects work at enterprise companies, their email security systems (SafeLinks, Proofpoint, Mimecast) will click every link before the human sees the email.
-Not all tracking tools filter this — check whether your tool separates automated traffic from real engagement before trusting the numbers.
+Make sure your tool separates automated traffic from real engagement before trusting the numbers.
 We wrote more about this here →

 Looking for a tool?
 We compared 8 options in our proposal tracking software guide →